lolaraji/minty-expresso/README.md

 ``` javascript
 npm install express nodemon minty-express
 ```
 This will then install express.js, nodemon, and minty-express.
-Depending on the speed of your computer and internet connection, this should take a few moments.
+Depending on the speed of your computer and internet connection, this will take some time.

 ## Functions ##